08 Staff, assistants, volunteers and students' policy

 - Two members of staff are on the premises before children

-are admitted in the morning and the end of the day; one of which should be the manager or deputy.
+are admitted in the morning and the end of the day.

 - Only those staff aged 17 or over are included in ratios.

-- At least one Paediatric First Aider must be on site at
+- At least one Paediatric First Aider must always be on

 - The setting manager deploys staff to give adequate

-supervision of indoor and outdoor areas, ensuring that children are usually within sight and hearing of staff and always within sight or hearing of staff at all times.
+supervision of indoor and outdoor areas, ensuring that children are always within sight or hearing of staff.
+Whilst eating, children must be within sight and hearing of a

 - All staff are deployed according to the needs of the